Demon Witch Child!!! And Some Other Piece of Crap

 I have to admit...
 I do love this location.

 The police come and just... mill about the grounds aimlessly.
 The premise and marketing promise sleaze and shocks, but that mostly just amounts to women in their bras pretending to be dead and a rubber leg or two.
-It's absolutely Mystery Science Theater fodder-level (Season 12 show runners, take note), and deserves a little credit for trying to be an 'everything and the kitchen sink' movie where you never know what's coming around the next corner - mad scientist, hunchback, lunatic or off-camera monster?
+It's absolutely Mystery Science Theater fodder-level (Season 14 show runners, take note), and deserves a little credit for trying to be an 'everything and the kitchen sink' movie where you never know what's coming around the next corner - mad scientist, hunchback, lunatic or off-camera monster?
 But it's all just so flat and lifeless in execution, the fun the premise could offer just makes the film all the more disappointing.
 If you're in the absolute right mood, and very patient, you might be slightly amused, in a laughing at it as opposed to with it kind of way.
 But it's definitely not the reason to add this DVD to your collection.

 2013 Code Red DVD.

-...Of course, it's not a pristine, or in any way cleaned or remastered film print.
+...Of course, it's not a pristine, or in any way cleaned or remastered, film print.
 This is another one of Code Red's patented "grindhouse" experiences, where the print is covered in dirt and chemicals, with green spots and lines everywhere.
 It's also got a faded, washed out and soft look.
 But it's still 100% more authentic and satisfying than any of VHS dub.
 It's 1.78:1 (or more like 1.76 with the dead space in the overscan area's edges) anamorphic, progressive, and the mono audio, well, it matches the print.
 There's a bassline soft hiss that isn't too distracting, with plenty of pops, but surprisingly robust library music and clear dialogue.
-Of course there are no subtitles or alternate audio tracks.
+There are no subtitles or alternate audio tracks.

 But the real gem is 1976's The Possessed - on-screen title: Demon Witch Child - a delightful killer kid film from Spain.
 This one's written and directed by none other than Amando de Ossorio, the man behind The Blind Dead and Lorelei's Grasp.
 But Demon Witch Child may have actually usurped all his other work as my favorite de Ossorio film.
 It's just so much fun.
 If you appreciated Cathy's Curse, oh boy, this is like its equally nutty prequel.

 The premise is perfectly simple: the local police bust up a coven of witches, so their leader takes revenge by possessing the chief's daughter.
-It's starts off in some predictable Exorcist rip-off territory - not that that's a bad thing - with the girl floating out of her bed and a priest being brought in to chase the evil out of her.
+It starts off in some predictable Exorcist rip-off territory - not that that's a bad thing - with the girl floating out of her bed and a priest being brought in to chase the evil out of her.
 But she quickly transforms into a delightful, balding foul-mouthed witch child, using her powers to wreak havoc on everyone in her life.
-She laughs maniacally as she displays all kinds of fun magical powers and goes pretty psycho in some pretty edgy ways that I'm super tempted to spoil right now, but I won't.
+She laughs maniacally as she displays all kinds of fun magical powers and goes pretty psycho in some edgy ways that I'm super tempted to spoil right now, but I won't.

 Meanwhile, everyone's trudging around in super 70's earth tones, and there's a melodramatic subplot where the priest's ex-girlfriend has become a prostitute.
 The local townspeople form a mob and dig up graves, the bad-ass police captain, the parents, the priest and an ace reporter are all following separate paths to find the truth, and the witch cult comes back to help their crazy little girl kidnap a baby.